rixtrayker/uptime-monitoring/README.md

 Build the API project and refine it.

 ## How to Run
-First install packages `npm install`
+First install packages `npm i`

-run `npm start` to start the server
+run `npm start` to start the server don't forget to set value in `.env` see `.env.example` run `npx knex migrate:latest` to migrate database tables

 ## About project